 21st Amendment Simplified

-Section Three of the 21st Amendment states that the article has to be ratified as an amendment to the Constitution within seven years from the date Congress submits it to each state.
+Section Three of the 21st Amendment states that the article has to be ratified as an amendment to the United States Constitution within seven years from the date Congress submits it to each state.

-In simple terms, on December 5, 1933, the nationwide Prohibition that had lasted for fourteen years came to an end.
-This end happened after Utah, and thirty-six other states ratified the 21st Amendment of the Constitution.
+In simple terms, upon ratification on December 5, 1933, the nationwide prohibition that lasted for fourteen years ended.
+This end happened after Utah and thirty-six other states ratified the 21st Amendment of the United States Constitution.

 The Termination of Prohibition

-After the 18th Amendment was ratified in the constitution and instituted prohibition, the 21st Amendment was later ratified and ended Prohibition.
-The support of Prohibition came mainly from the Temperance Movement that backed it up.
+After the 18th Amendment was ratified in the constitution and prohibition was instituted, the 21st Amendment was ratified and ended it.
+The support for prohibition came mainly from the Temperance Movement.

-Currently, adults of the legal drinking age have to follow the rules on when and where they can purchase an alcoholic drink, whether wine, spirits, liquor, or beer.
+Currently, adults of the legal drinking age must follow the rules on when and where they can purchase an alcoholic drink, whether wine, spirits, liquor, or beer.

-The question that’s most asked is why the public opinion had gone against Prohibition?
+The question that’s most asked is why the public opinion turned against the Eighteenth Amendment and Prohibition?

 It wasn’t only influenced by people wanting to consume alcohol.
 Most citizens agreed that alcohol prohibition was an experiment that had failed as it hadn’t reduced the alcoholism rate.

-The worst thing that arose from Prohibition was that the people against it showed their evilness.
-As a result, many terrible acts came into play, including the growing black market for alcohol and how law enforcement lost its willingness to fight against these illegal acts concerning alcohol.
+There was a massive black market for alcohol, and law enforcement lost its willingness to fight against these illegal acts concerning alcohol.

-Organized crime syndicates were on the rise during Prohibition.
-They bribed the police to carry on their business with illegal alcohol.
-Police took the bribes, which made it even more apparent that Prohibition was failing.
+Organized crime syndicates were on the rise during prohibition.
+They bribed the police to carry on with their business.
+Such a state of affairs made it even more apparent that prohibition was failing.